james-freitas/minesweeper-API/README.md

  - API documented using Swagger
  - Implemented Continuous Delivery using Heroku

+## Manual testing
+ - After start the application you can use the postman collection on `src/main/postman` folder to test it using postman

 ## Todo
 The following is a list of items prioritized from most important to least important: